kinopyo/kinopyo.github.com/source/_posts/2012-08-31-my-new-blog-with-octopress.markdown

 # Over 300 posts since 2009/10/07

 I'm really surprised by myself.
-I was not aware of that I've done so many writings.
-Even many of them are just simple code gist and programming related.
+I was not aware of that I've done so many writings, and these're only published ones(I have a lot of drafts).
+Even though many of them are just simple code gist and programming related.

 It's so easy now to "execute" an action to a resource.
 Like a photo, favourite a tweet or even +1 a youtube movie.
 So our foot prints or activities are spread everywhere and some of them might be important or meaningful to you, that just a light-single-built-in action is not enough.
 I want to keep those non-physical, intangible but essential "things" here, as part of my life.